julian-forero/sfquickstarts/site/sfguides/src/getting_started_with_cortex_analyst/getting_started_with_cortex_analyst.md

 Logical Tables are relatively straightforward- these are tables or views within a database.
 That's it!
 Pretty simple

 Logical Columns get a bit more complicated; a logical column can reference an underlying physical column in a table, or it can be a expression containing one or more physical columns.
 So, for example, in the [`revenue_timeseries.yaml`](https://github.com/Snowflake-Labs/sfguide-getting-started-with-cortex-analyst/blob/main/revenue_timeseries.yaml), we have a simple logical column `daily_revenue` that is a physical column.
-In the `daily_revenue` measure defintion, you'll notice that we provide a description, as well as synonyms, data_type, and a default_aggregation, but no `expr` parameter.
+In the `daily_revenue` measure definition, you'll notice that we provide a description, as well as synonyms, data_type, and a default_aggregation, but no `expr` parameter.
 This is because `revenue` is simply a physical column in the `daily_revenue` table:

 ```yaml
 measures: